moumnitaha/store-app/README.md

 ## Features

+- **Registration/Login system**: you can create your own user, then log in with it and manage your store.
 - **Product Management**: Add new products, edit existing ones, and delete products.
 - **Full-Stack Functionality**: Next.js is used for both server-side rendering and API handling.
 - **PostgreSQL Database**: The product data is stored in a PostgreSQL database, providing robust querying and data management.